muyo8692/input-attribution-icl/README.md

-# input-attribution-icl
+# Can Input Attributions Interpret the Inductive Reasoning Process in In-Context Learning?

-The code will be avaliable soon.
+The code will be available upon the paper's publication.